Nextiva / Blog / VoIP

 What are the benefits of IVR systems?

-A contact center solution with IVR systems benefits businesses and customers by reducing hold times, improving agent efficiency and productivity, lowering operational costs, fostering scalability, and creating a better customer experience.
+IVR solutions benefit businesses and customers by reducing hold times, improving agent efficiency and productivity, lowering operational costs, enabling scalability, and enhancing the customer experience.

 How much do IVR systems cost?

-The cost of IVR systems varies based on complexity, features, business size, and vendor.
-Pricing models commonly include one-time license fees ranging from a few hundred to several thousand dollars or subscription (or usage-based) fees.
+IVR system costs commonly include one-time license fees ranging from a few hundred to several thousand dollars, as well as subscription (or usage-based) fees.
 Additional contact center costs include setup, customization, integration, maintenance, and support.

 How does IVR software work?

 IVR software answers phone calls with pre-recorded messages or text-to-speech.
-It offers callers menu options, such as using their phone’s keypad or speaking.
-Based on the caller’s choices, the IVR system directs the call to the appropriate agent, department, or self-service option to help them with their needs.
+It allows callers to choose menu options, either by using their phone’s keypad or by speaking.
+Based on the caller’s choices, the IVR system directs the call to the appropriate agent, department, or self-service option to address their needs.

 Is setting up an IVR difficult?